Indiana Fever's Caitlin Clark appears to re-injure groin against Connecticut Sun | TSN

 But when running back on defence, Clark was seen grimacing and holding her right leg.

-"No updated," Fever head coach Stephanie White told reporters after the game. "[Clark] just felt a little something in her groin so we'll get it evaluated and see what happens from there."
+"No update," Fever head coach Stephanie White told reporters after the game. "[Clark] just felt a little something in her groin so we'll get it evaluated and see what happens from there."

 The 6-foot guard previously injured her groin on June 24 and missed five games with the injury.